Skip to navigation Skip to content

 Is the notifiable person an individual?

-Yes, call the person who submitted the request to get further details.
+• Yes, call the person who submitted the request to get more details, continue in this step

 Are they insured or required by law to be insured?